 If you’ve been dreaming of purchasing a perfect weekend getaway home, congratulations you finally did it!
 Now before we jump into all the fun stuff, remember moving paperwork is of great importance.
 So, be certain to keep it with on you on the big move day.
 This will help ensure everything flows smoothly during your move.

 Vacation ‘getaways’ are becoming more popular, and many own one, without actually owning a primary home.
 This is because remote work is on the rise allowing many to live anywhere in the world and work from the comfort of their own home.

-Below we’ll list a few tips on how to decorate and maintain your vacation home.
-In addition, we promise if you follow these steps you’ll end up with a perfect weekend getaway home that your family and friends can’t wait to visit!
+How to decorate a vacation home?
+Second home checklist?
+Below, we’ll list a few tips on how to decorate and maintain your vacation home.
+In addition, we promise if you follow these steps and ideas, you’ll end up with a perfect weekend getaway home that your family and friends can’t wait to visit!

 9 Tips for a Perfect Weekend Getaway Home

 It’s called a getaway for a reason, and it’s supposed to take you away from your everyday life.
 Therefore depending on the location, whether it’s along the sandy beaches or somewhere in the mountains; that will play a major role when doing your interior decor.
 Whether you live here all year round or this is one of your favorite vacation places, decorating is a fun venture.

 ② Beaches and Coastal Areas

 These areas have a high humidity level during the day, and lower temperatures during the night, therefore select building materials that allow air circulation but also isolate from the cold during the night.